Thailand's surreal industrial park: crocodiles but no chips

 "Usually we sold 5-10 HDDs per day but for the past few weeks customers just left after asking for the price," Lee Shin-heon, 36, a merchant at another store, said.

-With the slow-moving water still washing through some parts of Thailand, Prime Minister Yingluck Shinawatra has proposed spending 130 billion baht on reconstruction and steps to prevent future floods.
+With the slow-moving water still washing through some parts of Thailand, Prime Minister Yingluck Shinawatra has proposed spending 130 billion baht ($4.2 billion) on reconstruction and steps to prevent future floods.

 Her biggest task is to reassure foreign investors that at the end of the day Thailand is still a place worth investing in.